 1. It puts your readers first!

-We’ll start with what’s most important – and this is at the crux of all the points outlined below – when you put your readers and their experience first, everybody wins!
+We’ll start with what’s most important: when you put your readers and their experience first, everybody wins!

-One of the biggest advantages affiliate marketing has over the alternatives is the fact that editors/marketers can place highly contextual, relevant affiliate links that are of actual interest and benefit to the user.
-This provides a crucial element of authenticity to the user experience that is so often missing with sponsored content, influencer campaigns, or with automated marketing solutions (whether programmatic or solutions such as Skimlinks).
+One of the biggest advantages affiliate marketing has over the alternatives is the fact that it lets you place highly contextual, relevant affiliate links that are of actual interest and benefit to the user.
+This adds authenticity to the user experience.
+And authenticity is something that’s often missing with sponsored content, influencer campaigns, or with automated marketing solutions (whether programmatic or solutions such as Skimlinks).

-As readers become increasingly discerning and wary of heavily commerce-focused content, it’s become ever more important to provide them with true value.
-Content monetization strategies that rely heavily on sponsored content, links to external articles or automated product links are losing a lot of their effectiveness as digital consumers become more skeptical and concerned about the authenticity of the content they’re reading.
+Readers are becoming increasingly discerning and are shying away from heavily commerce-focused content.
+That’s why it’s more important than ever to provide them with true value.
+Content monetization strategies that rely heavily on sponsored content, links to external articles or automated product links are simply no longer as effective as they used to be.
+Whatever strategy you choose, it has to be suited for the modern digital consumer.

-With high quality content combined with targeted, relevant affiliate links, everyone benefits: users get the information they were looking for, merchants receive high quality traffic and publishers, of course, earn their commission.
+With high quality content combined with targeted, relevant affiliate links, everyone benefits.
+Users get the information they were looking for, merchants receive high quality traffic and you, the publisher, of course, earn your commission.

 2. It’s measurable and data-driven

-If you can’t accurately measure performance and revenue, your content monetization model isn’t sustainable.
+If you can’t accurately measure performance and revenue, your content monetization model isn’t built for the long run.
 We’ve written elsewhere about the shortfalls of trendy but often low-performance influencer campaigns in terms of how difficult it is to quantify their success.
-Fake engagement, for example, is a serious problem and significantly skews the stats that marketers are supposed to be relying on to make crucial spending decisions.
+Fake engagement, for example, is a serious problem and can really skew the stats that marketers are supposed to be leaning on to make big spending decisions.
 Similar issues apply to other strategies where it’s not possible to follow the entire user journey all the way through from traffic source to purchase.

 3. There are huge optimization opportunities